Salesforce is a powerful CRM platform used by many businesses to manage customers, sales, and operations.

 Workflow Rules and Process Builder

-Salesforce Optimizer checks workflow rules, and Process Builder flows for issues.
+Salesforce Optimizer checks workflow rules and Process Builder flows for issues.
 It looks for inactive or redundant rules that can be removed and spots rules that might slow down system performance.

 The tool also checks for best practices in naming and describing automation.
 Clear labels and descriptions help admins understand and maintain the system.